Sspandau/scRNA-seq_SARS-CoV2_DVG_analysis/README.md

   and to produce expression heatmaps of those differentially expressed genes and gene ontology enrichment plots.

 ## Instructions
-See SOP for all code necessary.
+See SOP for all workflow.

 The R scripts in this repository are for differential gene expression analysis between DVG+ and DVG- samples (DGE_DVG.R) and for identifying cell types (Celltype.R).
 The shell scripts are for generating gene expression matrices using either Cellranger or STARsolo.